 - Sealing Cypress: Water-repellent preservatives containing mildew and moisture inhibitor, can increase the longevity of cypress.
 Since products differ in application and formula, consult and follow label directions.
 Preservative application works best when outside temperatures are above 50 degrees, and should not be applied if rain is expected within 24 hours.

 There are many benefits to water-repellent preservatives.
 They prevent extrative bleed, decrease raised grain, slow down staining, improve paint adhesion, slow decay and inhibit mold growth.
 They can even be used alone or as a pre-treatment for top coats, making them quite versatile.

 If stain is desired on your deck, coat all surfaces including cuts and ends with an alkyd oil-based sealer.
 Oil-based products retard discoloration and mildew stains that feed on organic, natural oils.

 If you plan on using paint, coat all surfaces with an alkyd oil-based primer.
 Light-colored paints reflect heat more than dark colors to reduce the possibility of shrinking and warping.

 If you plan on using clear sealer as a stand-alone preservative, it should be applied every year, or no longer than two years apart.

 After washing, allow at least 24 hours or more for the cypress to dry.
 Applying sealer is similar to painting.
 Brushing provides more depth, but spraying gets into cracks and crevices more thoroughly.

-Liberally spray everything.
+To spray it on, liberally spray everything.
 Hold the spray gun 8 to 12 inches from the surface.
 Overlap each previous pass by about 1 inch until the cypress is coated with sealer.
 Direct the spray into cracks, seams, underneath and on the ends and edges of boards.